The Marine Life Information Network

 Habitat Information

 The species has an annual tendency to form aggregations during the breeding season (Buchanan, 1966).
-There is also a migration of individuals from the subtidal to the intertidal at about 2 years of age.
+There is also a migration of individuals from the subtidal to the intertidal at about two years of age.

 Life history